13 Power Moves Examples to Dominate Anyone

 Power moves can be divided into several categories, including:

-- Negotiation power moves: gambits that win a concession (see an example here)
+• Negotiation power moves: gambits that win a concession (see ‘negotiation power moves‘)

-- Status power moves: displays of higher rank within a hierarchical structure,
+• Status power moves display of higher rank within a hierarchical structure,

-- Mental power moves: anything that displays higher confidence or higher-value mindsets
+• Mental power moves display higher confidence or higher-value mindsets

-Sometimes a great power move can “flip the script”, taking you from subservient to dominant.
+A single well-placed power move can change everything, including sometimes flipping the power script and taking you from subservient to dominant.

 Let’s now explore 13 power moves examples you can also use in real life: